 The latest renovation in 2017 opens the reception area into a large space, adds two more exam rooms, eliminates the records room (we are paperless), adds a reception office, enlarges our kitchen/break room and moves the doctors offices to the upstairs of the back addition.
 You can view the updates and changes in our Photo Gallery!

 Over the years we have grown to meet the needs of our community and, at the same time, have maintained the welcoming atmosphere and personal attention that makes clients and pets feel at home.

-We tailor our health and vaccination programs according to the needs and lifestyle of each animal.
+We tailor your pets' health and vaccination program according to its' needs and lifestyle.
 If your cat or dog becomes ill, we take the time to discuss all the options for treatment, and we work with you to develop a comprehensive treatment plan.

-There are four exam rooms each equipped with exam tables, seating for clients, and informational booklets, with an available x-ray viewer for radiographic consultations and the MedRx viewer.
+There are six exam rooms each equipped with exam tables, seating for clients, and informational booklets, and a computer for viewing patient history and x-rays.

 The surgery suite is fitted with the latest equipment enabling us to perform a full range of surgical procedures ranging from the routine to the complex.
 We are equipped to handle orthopedic as well as general surgical procedures.
 Every patient's vital signs are closely monitored during all anesthetic procedures.